payroo-group/embed-sdk/README.md

 # Payroo Components Embed

-JavaScript and React libraries for embedding Payroo payroll components into your web applications.
+Easily embed Payroo payroll components into your web applications using our JavaScript and React SDKs.

 ## Installation